• Skip to main content

 I am a Psychotherapist and Group Analyst with a particular interest in the demands doctors face in their lives and careers.

-A Therapy Group is a safe, confidential space to talk about what you are going through, both at work and at home, and to hear the experiences of others.
-Together, the group forms a stabilising field where coping efforts are acknowledged, patterns become clearer, and difficult feelings can be expressed, metabolised and held.
+A Therapy Group is a safe, confidential space to talk about what you are going through — both at work and at home — and to hear the experiences of others.
+Together, the group forms a stabilising field where coping efforts are acknowledged, patterns become clearer, and difficult feelings can be expressed, metabolised, and held.

 Details

-• Group Membership is £300/month (inc VAT)
+• Group membership: £300/month

 SITE MAP

-Camden Therapy © 2025
+Camden Therapy © 2026